-Your Options for Bankruptcy
+Your Options for Bankruptcy and debt relief

 - Chapter 7 bankruptcy: This is known as a "liquidation bankruptcy".
 Notwithstanding its name, with almost all Chapter 7 Bankruptcy cases, the debtor (the individual who files for bankruptcy) does not have his/her property "liquidated" as will be explained below.

 - Chapter 13 bankruptcy: If your income is more than the means test maximum, you can still file a Chapter 13 bankruptcy, but you would have to pay back a percentage of what you owe over a period of 3 or 5 years.
 It has many benefits such as stopping foreclosures and protecting collateral from repossession.

 Generally, all unsecured debts are discharged in Chapter 7 bankruptcy.
 Unsecured debts are any debts incurred by the debtor without a security interest.

 - Student loan debts

 The goal of Chapter 7 is to give the honest debtor a "fresh start" by eliminating dischargeable debts and giving the debtor an opportunity to continue to be productive members of society.
 Chapter 7 debtors are allowed to file a petition every 8 years.

 Hear it From Our Happy Clients!